HugoValuar03/Python/README.md

 # Python

-## Reposiitório destinado a documentar minha jornada no Python
+## Repositório destinado a documentar minha jornada no Python